cxhiano/15-441-project-1/readme.txt

 [IMP-4] Description of Implementation
 --------------------------------------------------------------------------------
-When setting up the listenning socket, setsockopt was called to disable the listenning socket from generating SIGPIPE.
+SIGPIPE is set to be ignored before server starts accepting requests.
 All socket will be put into a file descriptor list handled by select().

 The server repeatedly call select().
 Each time select() returns, the server will find active file descriptors.